MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 # [Identify the reporting server and instance names used by data warehouse management server](#tab/ReportingServer)

+Follow these steps to identify the reporting server and instance names used by data warehouse management server:

 1. Sign in to the data warehouse management server as a user with administrative credentials.
 2. On the Windows desktop, select **Start**, and select **Run**.
 3. In the **Run** dialog, in the **Open** box, enter **regedit**, and select **OK**.